-Let us summarise by differentiating between these two orders.
+Let us summarize by differentiating between these two orders.

 Apart from this, there are other types of orders that can be placed in the stock market.
 These include:

-- When you want a deal to be executed at a specified rate for an apt quantity, a GTC order is used to place a buy/sell order.
+- Good Till Cancelled (GTC) Order- When you want a deal to be executed at a specified rate for an apt quantity, a GTC order is used to place a buy/sell order.
 Once a GTC order is placed, it is valid until it is executed or revoked.
 However, most brokers require the investor to set a time limit on how long GTC orders can be held open.

-- A trailing stop loss is a day-trading order that allows you to specify a maximum loss amount or percentage on a trade that you are willing to undertake.
+- Trailing Stop-Loss Order.- A trailing stop loss is a day-trading order that allows you to specify a maximum loss amount or percentage on a trade that you are willing to undertake.
 The stop will remain in place if the price of the security rises or falls against you.